Chart Color Schemes

 Cambooya - Wyreema lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data and for years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Moving forward with demographic trends, an above median population growth of locations outside of capital cities is projected, with the area expected to expand by 1542 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 15.2% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 and based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Demographic trends project an above median population growth for locations outside of capital cities, with Cambooya-Wyreema expected to expand by 1,542 persons to reach 10,482 residents by 2041, reflecting a total increase of 14.9% over the 17-year period.

 Frequently Asked Questions - Population